 Botanical Engineering (3-5): Students are introduced to how the Missouri Botanical Garden creates environments that mimic the natural environments of the plants being grown on the grounds.
-Instructors will discuss plant adaptations of plants found in the rainforest, desert, Asia, and temperate areas.
-45 minutes
+Instructors will discuss plant adaptations found in the rainforest, desert, Asia, and temperate areas.
+30 minutes

-EarthWays
+EarthWays Center

-All programs can be modified to be taught in your classroom or virtually.
-Special topics such as energy efficiency, solar power, sustainability 101, and other requests can be modified to fit your needs.
+EarthWays Center classes help learners discover sustainable solutions to address complex sustainability issues in our region.
+Topics such as energy efficiency, solar power, sustainability 101, and other requests.
+Current class offerings that can be modified to fit your needs and taught in your classroom or virtually include: